nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 It is also desirable to determine when affinity groups are reached via other affinity groups.
 If datagrams for Affinity Group Y go through a switch supporting Affinity Group X then it makes sense to include all destination bits for Groups X and Y in the same partition and to send the datagram to a member in Group X.

 ### Nodes pre-identified
-Under this strategy each node is a mrouter.
-All nodes are identified prior to being assigned a bit number in the bitmap.
+Under this strategy each node is also an mrouter.
+All nodes are identified prior to being assigned a bit number within the cluster.

-There could also be a utility mrouter which is presumably part of the router that is the ingress to the subnet.

-The set of mrouters is identified by some other subsystemm, such as a Keep-alive system.
-The PMU libraries expect to receive a full roster of all cluster members, including:
-* Unique L2 address for each node.
-* unique IPv4 address for the PMU mrouter associated.
-* An identifier of the "local delivery zone" that this mrouter is included in.
-This may be the IPV4 subnet that is common for a set of mrouters, or the LLDP identifier of a common switch that they are all connected to.

-###  Using L2 Multicasting
-If permitted, delivery can be further optimized by using L2 multicasting within each subnet.

-Using L2 forwarding rules to optimize tail of payload delivery.
+There can be multiple clusters.
+Each identifies:
+* A nominal IP address that is used as the initial destination for datagrams sent to the cluster.
+* One or more nodes: including:
+  * Bit number.
+  * Unicast IP Address.
+  * Affinity.

+Clusters are identified and enumerated by another sub-system, frequently a Keep-alive system.

+## Datagram Filtering
+Overlay Multicast is implemented with a datagram filter on each cluster node.
+This is best integrated a direct access interface such as PF-Ring or DPDK.

+This filter will process each sent or received datagram which has the configured UDP destionation port number and is L3 addressed to either:
+* The cluster designated unicast IP address.
+* This node's unicast IP address as specified in a cluster definition.

+Each datagram needs to be a UDP datagram complete with an overlay multicast header at the start of the UDP payload.
+This header specifies:
+   * The Destination Set: BIER-compatible encoding with SI, Bitstring and Bitstring Length.
+   * Application source/destination ports.

+The filtered datagram may be delivered and/or retransmitted immediately to a subset of the received destinations.

+Additional transmissions with successively smaller subsets of the original destination set.
+May be scheduled after the initial transmission completes.

+* to be discussed: tradeoff between jamming overlay relay versus allowing unsolicited packets first. *

 ### Multicasting to Any Subset of Pre-identified Group
 The custom multicasting forwarding rules support delivery of datagrams to any subset of pre-enumerated groups.
-These groups, known as Negotiating Groups in the NexentaEdge Replicast protocol, have a small enumerated roster that changes infrequently (in response to a server add or drop).

-Each L2 multicast address is parsed as:
-* N (typically 11) bit leading Group Number.
-This supports up to 2048 groups.
-* M bits marking the set of targets within the Group that the datagram should be delivered to.
-For Replicast this is 12 bits.
-The semantics are identical to BIER bitmap delivery, except that the bitmap is encoded in the traditional L2 multicast address to allow efficient forwarding with existing switch chips.

-The roster of each group is specified when the total cluster membership is distributed.
-It is also possible to build these tables by IGMP and/or MLD snooping within each local delivery area.
+These multicast delivery options are enumerated as:
+* Multicast IP address.
+* Set of targets within the cluster that will be addressed.

+Note that if the packet filter has access to multiple independent network interfaces it may immediately deliver as many destinations as possible on each of those ports.
+This would occur when the datagram filter had been implemented on an edge switch.
+Of course network administrators who would not enable multicast for an application are unlikely to permit that application to load software onto their network equipment.

 ## Why Traffic Shaping is Required
 Using a tunnel envelope of UDP/IPV4 keeps tunnel management simple.
 Each datagram can be encapsulated or decapsulated without complex state management.